Social history of the United Kingdom (1979–present): Conservatives return

-On the morning of Friday 24 June 2016, when the results of the EU referendum were announced, Cameron announced his intention to step down as Prime Minister and Leader of Conservative Party at the Conservative Party conference in the autumn of that year following the British electorate's vote to Leave the European Union in a nationwide referendum; his government having campaigned for a "Remain" vote.
+On the morning of Friday 24 June 2016, when the results of the EU referendum were announced, Cameron announced his intention to step down as prime minister and Leader of Conservative Party at the Conservative Party conference in the autumn of that year following the British electorate's vote to Leave the European Union in a nationwide referendum; his government having campaigned for a "Remain" vote.
 He resigned earlier than intended on 13 July 2016, and was succeeded by former Home Secretary Theresa May, who called another general election for 8 June 2017, resulting in a hung parliament.
 The Labour Party, now under the leadership of Jeremy Corbyn, made a net gain of seats for the first time in 20 years, and 30 new seats were gained by Labour overall; 6 of which were in Scotland.
 Notably, Canterbury and Kensington had never returned Labour MPs to Parliament before, but both were narrowly gained at the expense of the Conservative Party.
-Most significantly was the 9.6% swing from Conservative to Labour, which was the largest swing from one party to another since 1945.
-As for the Liberal Democrats, former party leader and Deputy Prime Minister Nick Clegg lost his Sheffield Hallam seat to Labour, and former Secretary of State for Business Sir Vince Cable regained the Twickenham seat from the Conservatives two years previously.
+There was a 9.6% swing from Conservative to Labour, which was the largest swing from one party to another since 1945.

+The Liberal Democrat's former party leader and Deputy Prime Minister Nick Clegg lost his Sheffield Hallam seat to Labour, and former Secretary of State for Business Sir Vince Cable regained the Twickenham seat from the Conservatives two years previously.
 Cable succeeded Tim Farron as Lib Dem leader after the election, and three new seats were gained for the party in Scotland.
-As predicted, UKIP led by Paul Nuttall made no gains and lost the majority of its previous supporters to the Labour and Conservative parties; signifying an end to multi-party politics and a return to two-party politics.
+UKIP led by Paul Nuttall made no gains and lost the majority of its previous supporters to the Labour and Conservative parties; signifying an end to multi-party politics and a return to two-party politics.
 Nuttall stood at Boston and Skegness, which was the constituency with the highest vote to leave the EU at the referendum.
 However, Nuttall finished in third place and resigned as UKIP leader.
-The Conservatives remained in power and Theresa May remained as Prime Minister through a confidence and supply agreement made with the Northern Irish Democratic Unionist Party.
+The Conservatives remained in power and Theresa May remained as prime minister through a confidence and supply agreement made with the Northern Irish Democratic Unionist Party.